 Was I destined to spend the next two months in New Zealand lying in bed, unable to take part in all the amazing activities I had arranged?

-Quickly wiping away my tears when I spotted Dave and Dustin strolling back to the car, I gingerly placed my foot back on the floor of the car and arranged my face into what I hoped was a bright smile rather than an sorrow-filled grimace.
+Quickly wiping away my tears when I spotted Dave strolling back to the car, I gingerly placed my foot back on the floor of the car and arranged my face into what I hoped was a bright smile rather than an sorrow-filled grimace.

 “Hi, guys!
 How was the walk?
 Yeah, my foot’s actually a lot better now!
 It’s nowhere near as bad as before, I’m pretty certain it’ll be fine in a few days”